Isabelle Laffont, dean of the School of Medicine, shared her New Year’s greetings for 2024. Video of the speech

-On February 29, 2024, the Montpellier School of Medicine will host a roundtable discussion to celebrate International Disease Day, featuring a program packed with discussions and knowledge-sharing sessions.
+On February 29, 2024, the Montpellier School of Medicine will host a roundtable discussion to celebrate International Disease Day, featuring a program rich in discussions and knowledge-sharing.

-The event, co-organized by the Montpellier-Nîmes Rare Diseases Expertise Platform and Rare Diseases Occitanie, will begin at 9:30 a.m. in the “Rondelet” lecture hall.
+The event, co-organized by the Montpellier-Nîmes Rare Diseases Expertise Platform and Rare Diseases Occitanie, will begin at 9:30 a.m. in the “Rondelet” auditorium.

-We invite you to register via this link.
+We invite you to register using this link.

 The morning will feature a scientific panel discussion on rare diseases, introduced by the Dean, Isabelle Laffont, and the research directorate of the University Hospital Center.